What is corporate communication?

 What about minors?

+A minor is an academic program that supplements a major.
 Corporate communication majors might consider minoring in Business, English, or Psychology to highlight the breadth of their skills.